Easy Vegan Chili Recipe

 - Apple cider vinegar.
 This really helps to add more tanginess to bring the dish together.

 - Lemon juice.
 Lime juice works too.
 Adjust the amount you use depending on your preference.
+A hint of citrus in savory dishes like this one works exceptionally well.

-How to make a delicious vegan chili
+How to make an amazing vegan chili

 How to serve a vegetarian chili